Asashōryū Akinori: Family

 Asashōryū's brothers were active in other combat sports: Dolgorsürengiin Sumyaabazar was a mixed martial arts fighter, and Dolgorsürengiin Serjbüdee, a professional wrestler, competed in New Japan Pro-Wrestling under the name Blue Wolf (after the Mongolian Blue Wolf legend).
 All Dolgorsüren brothers have strong backgrounds in Mongolian wrestling.

 Asashōryū first met his first wife in high school when they were both 15 years old.
 They married in 2002 and their reception in Tokyo in 2004 was broadcast live on TV.
 They divorced in 2009 having been separated for several years.
 He has a son and a daughter.
 In July 2020 he announced via Twitter that he was getting married, uploading a picture of himself with his presumed fiancée.

-Asashōryū's nephew Byambasuren became a professional sumo wrestler in November 2017, joining the Tatsunami stable.
-His shikona is Hōshōryū, and he made his first tournament appearance in January 2018.
+Two of Asashōryū's nephews became professional sumo wrestlers.
+The most successful, Byambasuren, turned pro in November 2017, joining Tatsunami stable.
+His shikona (ring name) is Hōshōryū, and he made his first tournament appearance in January 2018.
 He reached the top division in September 2020.
 Asashōryū was in the Fukuoka International Center on the 12th day of the November 2021 tournament and saw his nephew lose to Daieishō.
 He joked that Hōshōryū "should have shown a little more spirit."
+Hōshōryū has since climbed the ranks and won the 2023 Nagoya basho with a 12–3 record, giving him 33 wins in his last three tournaments and earning promotion to ōzeki.
+After competing in 13 tournaments as an Ozeki, Hoshoryu was officially promoted to the rank of Yokozuna on the 29th of January, 2025.
+In October 2024, another of his nephews, Serjbüdeegiin Luvsangombo (son of Dolgorsürengiin Serjbüdee), joined professional sumo and decided to compete for Shikoroyama stable.